bruceLstanton/securecrt-session-generator-for-cml/README.md

 ## Installation - Windows
 - Internet connectivity required
 - Recommend using **venv**
-- The source directory (_securecrt-session-generator-for-cml_) can be placed anywhere.
+- The source directory can be placed anywhere.
 It can be renamed if desired

 ### Scripted Method
 - Execute **install.bat** from within the source directory